 The book also utilizes visuals in order to illustrate its points and help visual learners understand exactly what is meant.
 Specific case studies of real industry leaders are used to show and prove the fact that the theories taught in this book are tried, tested, and true.
 Other types of research are included and displayed in this book, helping the reader gain a full and complete understanding.

-If you purchase this book, you will also gain access to the website, where you’ll receive the same templates as shown in the book.
+With the purchase of this book, you will also gain access to the website, where you’ll receive the same templates as shown in the book.
 The website also includes an additional chapter as well as templates that aren’t found within the pages of this book.
 In short, if you are a business owner looking to design a website, this is the book for you.

 2) Information Architecture For The Web And Beyond